A Chat with BBC Broadcaster & RT International Anchor Nadira Tudor

 Great British UK’s Nadira is an all round talent.
-Corporate presenter, live host and voiceover artist, in the latest of our Spotlight Blogs, we chat with Nadira about her incredible career in the media…
+Corporate presenter, live host and voiceover artist, we chat with Nadira about her incredible career in the media…

 “I love audio work for all sorts of reasons, although it’s actually taken me years to fully grasp that ultimately it’s the quality of the voice itself that sprinkles the magic.“

 What do you think is the most complex part of being a professional voiceover artist & broadcaster?

 I like to think that my role, and I hope talent, is being able to channel what is a very complex creative process into the sharp end – the ‘performance – and deliver the detail, tone and mood of the ‘message’ in my vocal presence, be that documentary narration, commercial voiceover or my work as an on air journalist.
 I see my voice as an instrument and take pride in the fact that I can deliver professionally, with the correct feelings and emotion and always have fun whilst so doing!

 The challenge of ‘performing’ exactly as the client requires or as I hope to always do, even better than they imagined, gives me immense satisfaction.
 I love the whole technical process having worked on both sides of the mic and I continue to do so.
 Bringing that broad experience into my presentation as and when required enables me to ‘edit’ in my head and I love the ‘technicalities’ of presenting, both the ‘science and the ‘art’ of presenting.
 And it’s the sheer ‘diversity’ of presenting, as I jump from delivering hard politics to becoming an expert on the motoring industry to talking about the latest makeup brand, that continues to thrill me.

 You’re also a professional journalist, as a journalist what is the most interesting and challenging aspect of the job?